 Reviewed by: Sean Croughan

-Article 2: Should we be using focused cardiac ultrasound to guide therapy in children with sepsis?
+Article 2: Should we use focused cardiac ultrasound to guide therapy in children with sepsis?

 What’s it about?

-This paper examines whether the integration of FCU (a focused cardiac ultrasound) in the clinical assessment of children with sepsis would alter clinicians’ evaluation of their haemodynamic characteristics.
+This paper examines whether integrating FCU (a focused cardiac ultrasound) in the clinical assessment of children with sepsis would alter clinicians’ evaluation of their haemodynamic characteristics.

 The authors conducted a retrospective, observational study from January 2014 – December 2016 in a large PICU in America.
 They reviewed 74 PICU patients who received FCU within 72 hours of sepsis pathway initiation.
 Assessment by clinicians before FCU was compared to the evaluation after FCU in 46 patients to determine if there was a difference in the haemodynamic characterisation of patients.

-They demonstrated that incorporating FCU changed the clinician characterisation of haemodynamic assessment made prior to FCU in more than 2 out of 3 cases.
+They demonstrated that incorporating FCU changed the clinician’s characterisation of the haemodynamic assessment made before FCU in more than 2 out of 3 cases.
 The most common new finding identified post-FCU was myocardial dysfunction in (7 out of 22) cases.
 The most commonly ruled-out physiologies by clinicians after FCU performance were obstructive physiology (5 in 8 cases) and fluid responsiveness (13 in 26 cases).

 Why does it matter?